Essenceia/essenceia.github.io/content/projects/Floating_dragon/notes.md

 2. $e_r = e_x + e_y = (E_x - bias) + (E_y - bias)$ or, we can directly compute the biased exponent of the result
 (before normalization) as $E_x + E_y - bias$.

+### Subnormal support

+For reflecting subnormal numbers, the exponent calculate is actually complexified to:

+$$
+e_x = E_x - bias + 1 - n_x
+$$

+where $n_x$ is the *is normal* bit, equal to 1 for normal values and 0 for subnormals.
+This relation allows us to write exponent handling expressions that are valid both in the normal and subnormal cases.

 ### Implementation